aurelilia/gamelin/README.md

 # Gamelin
-A Gameboy emulator written in Kotlin, able to run on desktop (LibGDX + VisUI) and in browser (KORGE).
+A Gameboy (Color) emulator written in Kotlin, able to run on desktop (LibGDX + VisUI) and in browser (KORGE).

 ## Status
 The emulator is in an early, but usable state.
 At the moment, the following is implemented and works:

 ##### Console
 - Full SM83 CPU instruction set (All blargg cpu_instr tests pass)
-- All of the PPU except the window and some finer details
+- All of the PPU
 - Most of the timers as well as PPU interrupts
 - Working keyboard input, mapped to arrow keys, Enter, Space, X and Z
 - Full APU/Sound emulation (7/12 blargg dmg_sound tests pass)
 - Most MBC1 cartridge mapper behavior (MBC3/5 still missing)
 - Game saving support (to `.sav` file on desktop, into local browser storage on web)
+- Game Boy Color:
+    - Detection of GBC games, support for running them in GBC mode
+    - Additional WRAM/VRAM banks
+    - Most of the additional PPU features, full color support

 ##### Desktop Version
 - Reset and ROM changing support